waysidemapping/waysidemapping.org/_source/_projects/nova-scotia-scenic-routes.md

 start_url: https://www.openstreetmap.org/changeset/139363290
 project: OSM Americana
 project_url: https://github.com/osm-americana/openstreetmap-americana/issues/911
+status: Complete
 tags:
   - OSM Americana
   - highway shields
 ---
-## From Cabot to Evangeline
+## From the Cabot to the Evangeline
-As seen on its license plates, Nova Scotia is "Canada's Ocean Playground".
-The province has an extensive network of well-signed scenic routes inviting tourists to follow back roads while on their maritime adventures.
+Nova Scotia is "Canada's Ocean Playground", at least according to its license plates.
+The province has an extensive network of well-signed scenic routes inviting tourists to follow backroads while on their maritime adventures.
 The routes commemorate Nova Scotia's history and culture, from the famed [Cabot Trail](https://en.wikipedia.org/wiki/Cabot_Trail) to the Acadian [Evangeline Trail](https://en.wikipedia.org/wiki/Evangeline_Trail) and beyond.

+After a summer road trip winding my way through the rugged beauty of Nova Scotia's byways, I tasked myself with getting the province's scenic routes "on the map".
+To me, this meant mapping the routes in OpenStreetMap and then adding their shields to [OSM Americana](https://americanamap.org), a road-focused map style.

+To my knowledge, this was the first time a state-level scenic route network has been comprehensive supported in an OSM-based map.

 <div class="graphic-group graphic-background">
-<div class="graphic-title">My Nova Scotia scenic route shields</div>
+<div class="graphic-title">Shield icons by Quincy Morgan</div>
 {% include graphic_image.html file='/img/shield_ca_ns_s_bdolsd.svg' caption="Bras d'Or" width='100px' img-width='50px' %}
 {% include graphic_image.html file='/img/shield_ca_ns_s_cet.svg' caption="Ceilidh" width='100px' img-width='50px' %}
 {% include graphic_image.html file='/img/shield_ca_ns_s_ct.svg' caption="Cabot" width='100px' img-width='50px' %}